 The next method of enhancing your guest’s experience is through sound.
-You don’t need anything big or blaring, but a sleek-looking wired or bluetooth speaker can really set the mood to whatever your going for.
+You don’t need anything big or blaring, but a sleek-looking wired or Bluetooth speaker can really set the mood to whatever your going for.

 Klipsch offers an outdoor wired system that will truly wow your company with its ability to blend in with your backyard surroundings.
 It provides a clear, wide range of sound, but if you’re servicing a large area, you may want to grab two.
 You also get two choices on design: granite or sandstone.

 It’s easy to forget about, but Jenga is always a big hit when you have company over.
 Giant Jenga is even more fun because it’s easy to get a big group to join in.
-Uber Games also offers smaller-sized towers if that’s what you fancy, and in various wood types.
+Yard Games also offers smaller-sized towers if that’s what you fancy, and in various wood types.

 Cornhole is a crowd favorite for most when the sun comes out.
 If you find yourself heading to your favorite bar to cornhole your way through the heat, then maybe it’s time to invest in a board for your own backyard.
 Victory Tailgate has a plethora of themed cornhole boards so you can impress your guests or tease your buddy by grabbing a board that features his least favorite team.

 If you need something that is more portable — say, for a day trip to the park — you could keep it classy with this beautiful Bocce Ball set from Crate and Barrel.
 The set also comes with a steely carrying bag, a score card, and pencils.